-Annexure 2 to the Independent Auditor's Report of even date on the Standalone Financial Statements of Kosamattam Finance Limited (CIN: U65929KL1987PLC004729) for the year ended 31 March 2022.
+Annexure 2 to the Independent Auditor's Report of even date on the Financial Statements of Kosamattam Finance Limited (CIN: U65929KL1987PLC004729) for the year ended 31 March 2023.

-(Referred to in paragraph 2(f) under Report on Other Legal and Regulatory Requirements' section of our report of even date) Report on the Adequacy of Internal financial controls over financial reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act 2013 ("the Act")
+(Referred to in paragraph 2(f) under Report on Other Legal and Regulatory Requirements' section of our report of even date)

+Report on the internal financial controls with reference to the Financial Statement under Clause (i) of Sub-section 3 of Section 143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of Kosamattam Finance Limited ("the Company") as of March 31, 2022 in conjunction with our audit of the Standalone Ind AS Financial Statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to the Financial Statements of Kosamattam Finance Limited ("the Company") as of March 31, 2023 in conjunction with our audit of the Financial Statements of the Company for the year ended on that date.